danivenk/UVA_Minor-Programming_Programming-Project/PROCESS.md

 ## Committed on May 17 2020
 ### Added macron query and pages
-I decided to add the macron_query because not all users will know how to add a macron to a vowel in a search query and people should be able to still search.
+I decided to add the macron_query because not all users will know how to add a [Macrons](https://en.wikipedia.org/wiki/Macron_(diacritic)) to a vowel in a search query and people should be able to still search.
 I won't change the database entries to macron less entries because the aesthetics, the English names in Japan are with them so I have the entries with them.

 I also decided to add pages to the lists (/lines, /stops and /search) because this way the lists won't go on for forever and this will make them loop more organized.
 This does also mean I have to add links to the other pages of the same list.
 The maximum number of items per list will be 50.